MCModMachine/Design/README.md

 ====================================

-This is a project to build a repository/package manager for Minecraft mods, allowing players to easily modders to easily publish mods, players to easily download mods, and modpack creators to easily, *ahem*, create modpacks.
+This is a project to build a repository/package manager for Minecraft mods, allowing modders to easily publish mods, players to easily download mods, and modpack creators to easily, *ahem*, create modpacks.
 This project is currently in its earliest stages.
 Once we get a rough idea of exactly what we want in such a tool and what parts would be necessary, we will get started on coding.

 Wishlist
 --------

 These are the features we would like to have.
 For now, anything goes.
-Once the list has pretty much settled down, we will seperate it into phases so we can start implementation.
+Once the list has pretty much settled down, we will separate it into phases so we can start implementation.
 Have an idea?
 Send a PR and we'll add it to this list.

 * Easy mod installation
-  * This should be as simple as searching on a mod's name and clicking install.
+  * This should be as simple as searching for a mod's name and clicking install.
   * Dependencies should be automatically installed as well.
 * Easy modpack assembly
   * Users should be able to easily distribute a list of mods along with any